 IObit Malware Fighter Pro may be crammed with features, but its main console is simple and straightforward.
 There's a clear display of your security status, a large Smart Scan button, and a tiny toolbar on the left-hand side.

 IObit's Smart Scan is the standard way to check your computer, and works its way through system areas, currently active processes, the Registry and key files.
-Scanning speeds have improved significantly since previous Malware Fighter editions, with the program now taking an about-average five minutes to check our test system.
+Scanning speeds are below average, not least because the package can spend up to a minute on an 'initialize database' step before it even starts to do anything else.

 An 'IObit Surfing Protection & Ads Removal' browser extension aims to block ads, highlight dangerous links in search engine results and prevent access to malicious sites.
 Other packages take a similar approach, but somehow IObit makes a horrible mess of the installation process.

 We set up the extension anyway, but weren't too impressed.
 Ad blocking didn't match top add-ons such as uBlock Origin.
-The extension highlighted dangerous sites in our Google results within Chrome, but not Firefox.
-When we tried to access a site marked as dangerous, it told us the information was provided by 'Google and IObit', suggesting it may not offer much more protection than we'd get from Chrome alone.
-And there's no automated whitelisting, so if a URL is falsely flagged, you'll have to manually bypass the warning, each and every time.
+And when we tried to access a site marked as dangerous, it told us the information was provided by 'Google and IObit', suggesting it may not offer much more protection than we'd get from Chrome alone.

-Elsewhere, a ‘webcam guard’ aims to stop ‘unauthorized programs’ accessing your webcam.
-Previously we've been able to use a test command line program to bypass this, capturing and saving a camera issue, but not this time.
-Malware Fighter noticed what we were doing, displayed an alert, and didn't allow the capture unless we specifically gave our permission.
+There's better news with a ‘webcam guard’ which aims to stop ‘unauthorized programs’ accessing your webcam.
+We tried using a test command line program to sneakily capture and save a camera image, but Malware Fighter noticed what we were doing, displayed an alert, and didn't allow the capture unless we specifically gave our permission.